Snow? Ice? High winds? Freezing temperatures? We say, “Hah! Nothing can negate our knitting needles! No weather shall halt our hooks!”

-Our current projects include prayer shawls, of course, but we are always working on scarves for Meals on Wheels clients.
-Last fall, for the second year in a row, we shared over 200 scarves!!
-You can help even if you aren’t able to come and stitch with us by making a scarf (or 2 or 7) at home when the time is good for you!
+As always, we remind you that you can help even if you aren’t able to come and stitch with us by making a scarf (or 2 or 7) at home when the time is good for you!
 All scarves should measure 5″ – 7″ wide and 60″ – 72″ inches long.
 They need to fit in gallon size Ziplock bags.
 (We provide the bags.)

-We will next meet to stitch on Saturday, March 16th at 10:00am at St. Thomas’ on Providence Road.
+We will next meet to stitch on Saturday, April 13th at 10:00am in the Fellowship Hall at St. Thomas’ on Providence Road.
+Interested but just a beginner?
+No problem.
+We’ll show you how!

 Feel free to contact Beth at email@example.com with any questions.